Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Introduction

 \section{Introduction}

-A cornerstone of scientific inquiry is the search for causal explanations for our observations of the world around us.
-The field of causal modelling and causal inference provides rigorous mathematical frameworks for connecting observable data with cause-effect relations.
-Originating in classical statistics \cite{Spirtes1993, Pearl2009} where all causal relata are classical random variables, its versatility has led to applications across classical data driven disciplines \cite{Pearl2009, Schoolmaster2020, Laubach2021, Kleinberg2011, Raita2021, Arti2020}.
-More recently, the approach has seen generalizations within quantum information theory, enabling successful causal explanations of fundamental correlations and phenomena in the quantum world \cite{PhysRevX.7.031021, arxiv.1906.10726}.
-Causal models enable an operational definition of causality, in terms of the flow of information, discernible to agents’ interventions, which can be formulated without reference to space or time.
+A cornerstone of scientific inquiry is the search for causal explanations of the world around us.
+The field of causal modelling and causal inference provides rigorous mathematical frameworks for connecting observable data with cause-effect relationships.
+Originating in classical statistics \cite{Spirtes1993, Pearl2009}, where all causal relata are classical random variables, its versatility has led to widespread applications across data-driven disciplines \cite{Pearl2009, Schoolmaster2020, Laubach2021, Kleinberg2011, Raita2021, Arti2020}.
+More recently, these approaches have been extended within quantum information theory, enabling causal explanations for fundamental correlations and phenomena in the quantum domain \cite{PhysRevX.7.031021, arxiv.1906.10726}.
+Causal models provide an operational definition of causality in terms of information flow, which is discernible through agents' interventions.
+This notion does not a priori refer to spacetime, but allows to formally capture the process of empirical science, where an experimenter may perform an intervention (measurement or operation) on a physical system, observe correlations, and reason about the fundamental patterns of causal influences that could explain those observations.
 However, in other crucial disciplines such as relativistic physics, causality is intrinsically linked to the geometry of space and time.
 Moreover the two notions must exhibit a compatible interplay as space-time structure does constrain the flow of information in physical processes through principles of relativistic causality, such as the impossibility of signalling outside the future light cone.
-Recognizing the imperative to bridge this gap, recent works involving one of us \cite{VVC,VVR} have developed formalisms to formally link these informational and spatio-temporal notions of causality in quantum theory as well as more general (possibly non-classical) theories.
+The connections and compatibility between these two notions of causality have been formally studied in recent works involving one of us \cite{VVC, VVC_Letter, VVR}, which motivates a number of questions.